KDL-umass/alter-ego-bias/REPLICATION.md

 2. Create graphs.
 The forest-fire networks and small-world networks are automatically generated using igraph.
 SBM adjacency matrices and Facebook edge list are cached in the graphs/ folder.

 The Facebook network edge list can also be downloaded here: https://snap.stanford.edu/data/ego-Facebook.html.
+Specifically, you will want to download `facebook_combined.txt.gz` and put it in the `graphs/snap/facebook` folder.

 If you want to generate the SBMs from scratch, you can install the SBM benchmark algorithm scripts created by Fortunato et al.
 * Main page: https://www.santofortunato.net/resources#h.p_u6MEEWAKyhN0 (Download package 1)